ajayk65/tech-challenge-kpmg1/README.md

 **Verification :-**<br />
+Make sure all resources are reated in AWS console<br />
 After app gets created sucessfully grab the DNS of the ELB from AWS console and verify html page is coming.